owenCocjin/ProgMenu/README.md

 > A lil library to help with cmd line flags and stuff

-> YES I KNOW ONE EXISTS I WROTE THIS THEN LEARNED ABOUT argparse

 ## Installation

 - Clone it and use it like any other library (?)